 The creator of the project, Belinda Mason, is inviting people to participate in the project from across Australia.
 How people participate and how much they wish to reveal is up to each individual to decide.
 For example, a video interview, photographic portrait, producing or providing artwork or photography, providing copies of personal documents or stories for display.

-The power of this project lies within the stories shared by the twenty participants from across our nation, who are just some of our Forgotten Australians.
-These participants were vulnerable children when they were subjected to child abuse.
+The power and integrity of this project is held by the twenty participants, who were vulnerable children when they were subjected to child abuse.
 This abuse was perpetrated by those who were supposed to care for and protect them from harm.
 Abuse which cannot be forgotten and continues to harm them to this day.
-Through this project, participants have the opportunity to share their stories of violence, in an unquestioning way, and in doing so, make the personal political.Each of the participants courageously shares their experiences to provide a deeply moving testament to its impact on their lives, and the lives of those around them.
-For each person in the project, there are many more whose stories and lives that are invisible.
-For them, the project provides recognition that they are not isolated in their experiences.
+Through this project participants have the opportunity to share their stories of violence, in an unquestioning way, and in doing so, make the personal political.Each of the participants courageously shares their experiences to provide a deeply moving testament to its impact on their lives, and the lives of those around them.
+For each person in the project, there are many more whose stories and lives are invisible.
+For them the project provides recognition that they are not isolated in their experiences.